 One of the accomplishments that I am proudest of is starting a breastfeeding support group at the hospital where I was the program coordinator.
 When we were at our busiest, we had 35-40 moms who would attend.

-We are a very casual group where moms can drop in any time during the session.
+It is a very casual group where moms can drop in any time during the session.
 They can stay as short or long as they want.
 They can come as often as they want.

-We have a scale where they can weigh their babies, and the lactation consultant goes around and checks in with each mama to see what kind of questions she has.
+There is a scale where they can weigh their babies, and the lactation consultant goes around and checks in with each mama to see what kind of questions she has.

 One of my primary goals for this group was for moms to have a place where they could meet other moms.
 We’ve had a few groups of moms who went on to create mom groups for the community because they enjoyed coming to this group so much.